Bounds on the revenue gap of linear posted pricing for selling a divisible item: Introduction

 \section{Introduction}

-Selling a single item to potential buyers is a popular problem in microeconomics, with amazing related discoveries during the last sixty years.
-In the most standard model, there are $n$ potential buyers (the agents), with private values for the item.
-The celebrated Vickrey auction~\cite{V61} is optimal with respect to social welfare, in the sense that the agent who values the item the most gets it.
-Revenue maximization is possible when agents draw their private values from independent probability distributions.
-Statistical information about these distributions is known to the seller, who can use it and run the ideal auction to sell the item (and maximize her expected revenue).
-Such revenue-maximizing auctions were first presented (among other results) in the seminal paper of Myerson~\cite{M81}.
+Selling a single item to potential buyers is probably the most fundamental problem in microeconomics, with amazing related discoveries during the last sixty years.
+In the most standard model, there are several potential buyers (the {\em agents}), with {\em private valuations} for the item.
+The celebrated {\em Vickrey auction}~\cite{V61} allocates the item to the {\em highest bidder} and charges her the second-highest bid as price.
+At least in theory, it achieves two important goals.
+First, it motivates the agents to act {\em truthfully} and report their true valuations as bids.
+Secondly, it maximizes {\em social welfare}, in the sense that it allocates the item to the agent who values it the most.

+In contrast, for the equally important objective of {\em revenue maximization}, no solution is possible unless some information is available for the agent valuations.
+In the classical {\em Bayesian setting}, which is the most appealing for studying revenue maximization, each agent is assumed to have a random private valuation drawn from a probability distribution.
+Information about the probability distributions is known to the seller, who can use it to adjust the auction parameters and maximize her expected revenue.
+Under a regularity assumption about the agents' distributions, the revenue-optimal auction allocates the item to the agent with the highest non-negative {\em virtual bid} (if any) and charges her the minimum ``critical'' bid she could still use to win the item.
+Among other important results, Myerson's seminal paper~\cite{M81} presents the related theory for revenue-optimal mechanism design, which can be applied to any {\em single-parameter} environment where the private valuation of each agent is just a scalar.